The Corporate Governance Review: France

 The Sapin II Law has introduced legal protection for whistle-blowers, in both public and private organisations, for any alerts in any field when there is a threat to the public interest.31 Whistle-blowers are granted immunity from criminal liability under certain conditions.32

-Several rules also provide for alert procedures in, for example, the fields of labour law (in cases of discrimination or harassment) and banking (in cases of money laundering suspicions).
+Several rules also provide for alert procedures in, for example, the fields of labour law (in cases of discrimination or harassment) and banking (when there is a suspicion of money laundering).
 External auditors are also required to inform the board of any irregularities found during their audit.

 i Shareholder rights and powers